joedefen/grub-wiz/README.md

 ```
 #### Backup and Restore
 Backup and restore features:
- - backups of `/etc/default/grub` will be put in `~/.config/grub-pal`
+ - backups of `/etc/default/grub` will be put in `~/.config/grub-wiz`
  - backups will be named `YYYYMMDD.HHMMSS.{8-hex-digit-checksum}.{tag}.txt`
- - if there are no backup files, on startup `grub-pal` will automatically create one with tag='orig'
+ - if there are no backup files, on startup `grub-wiz` will automatically create one with tag='orig'
  - if there are backup files and have the same checksum as the current `/etc/default/grub`, you are prompted to provide a tag for its backup (you can decline if you wish)
  - tags must be word/phase-like strings with only [-_A-Za-z0-9] characters.
  - there is a `[R]estore` menu item that brings up a screen which is a list of backups; you can delete and restore backups